 In 2012, British drugmaker GlaxoSmithKline paid the U.S. government $3 billion in a combined criminal and civil case instigated by six whistleblowers [source: Thomas].
 Also in 2012, the DOJ sued Bank of America thanks to information from a whistleblower who detailed how the bank lied about the risk of mortgages it sold to investors, including the government-owned Fannie Mae and Freddie Mac [source: Stempel].

-For lots more information about lawsuits and legal controversies, check out the related HowStuffWorks articles on the next page.
+For lots more information about lawsuits and legal controversies, check out the related HowStuffWorks articles below.